AG DOK - Arbeitsgemeinschaft Dokumentarfilm e.V.

-The current test is dedicated to the new cameras with full-frame sensors, inflated called "large format" by manufacturers.
-Aside the predictable optical properties of a larger recording format, we examined how the new sensors behave in regard to skin tone reproduction, contrast range and low light.
+For our latest test we concentrated on new cameras with full-frame sensors, marketed as "large format" by the manufacturers.
+We examined how the increase in sensor dimensions affects skin tone reproduction, contrast range and low light capabilities in addition to the foreseeable optical characteristics of a wider field of view.
 We also looked at the image quality at higher frame rates.

-The cameras: Arri Alexa LF, RED Monstro VV, Canon C700 FF, Sony Venice, Kinefinity Mavo LF, for comparison, a Sony a7s II with external recording and as a representative of the Super35 class a Ursa Mini Pro 4.6K and an Amira.
+The cameras: Arri Alexa LF, RED Monstro VV, Canon C700 FF, Sony Venice, Kinefinity Mavo LF, Sony A7S II with external recording.

-In addition, we will again demonstrate the advantages of the ETTR exposure method and show what lies behind the "LF look".
+In addition, we once again demonstrated the advantages of the ETTR exposure method and show what lies behind the "LF look".